Ludhiana Junction railway station: The railway station

 Ludhiana railway station is at an elevation of 246 m and was assigned the code – LDH.

 History

 The Scinde, Punjab & Delhi Railway completed the 483 km-long –Ambala Cantt – –– line in 1870 connecting Multan (now in Pakistan) with Delhi.

 The Ludhiana–Jakhal line was laid in 1901, possibly by the Southern Punjab Railway Co.

 The extension from the Macleodganj (later renamed Mandi Sadiqganj and now in Pakistan) railway line to Ludhiana was opened by the Southern Punjab Railway Company in 1905.

 The – rail link (also referred to as Ludhiana–Chandigarh rail link) was inaugurated in 2013.

 Electrification

 The Mandi Gobindgarh-Ludhiana sector was electrified in 1996–97.

 Loco sheds

-Ludhiana Diesel Loco Shed holds 184+ locos including WDM-2, WDM-3A and WDG-3A/WDG-4D.
+Diesel Loco Shed, Ludhiana holds 184+ locos including WDM-2, WDM-3A and WDG-3A/WDG-4D.
 Ludhiana Electric Loco Shed was commissioned in 2001 and houses WAG-5 (now transferred to other sheds), WAG-7, WAG-9 and WAP-4 (now transferred to TKD DLS) locos.